Abstract

 • Flexibility: Developers can allow NFTs to interact with a broader range of linked contracts, unlocking new use cases and functionalities (lending systems, vested asset distribution, fractional ownership, identity, etc.)

-• Compatibility: By ensuring that account-like contracts can still be identified as such, the proposal maintains backward compatibility with ERC-6551.
+• Compatibility: By ensuring that account-like contracts can still be identified as such, the proposal maintains backward compatibility with existing account-based proposals.

 • Innovation: This proposal encourages further innovation in the NFT space by removing limitations on the types of contracts that can be associated with NFTs, opening the door to pure-utility NFTs.